 What monitoring and observability capabilities should be expected from an MCP Gateway?

-Production-grade gateways provide real-time dashboards showing which AI agents called which tools, with what parameters, and what results.
-MintMCP's LLM Proxy tracks every tool call, bash command, and file access from coding agents.
+Production-grade gateways provide audit logs and dashboards showing which AI agents called which tools, with what parameters, and what results.
+MintMCP provides audit logs and centralized observability across governed MCP traffic, with Gateway + Agent Monitor coverage for Claude, Cursor, ChatGPT, Gemini, and Copilot governance.
 Microsoft Agent 365 integrates with Defender Advanced Hunting for audit log queries.
 Open-source solutions require custom observability setup using Prometheus, Grafana, or similar tools.
 At minimum, expect complete audit trails of tool invocations for compliance reviews.

 How does an MCP Gateway help manage coding agents accessing internal systems?